Henry IV, Holy Roman Emperor: Consolidation

-Henry's Bavarian, Swabian and Saxon opponents laid siege to Würzburg in July 1086, because possession of the town could secure their uninterrupted communication.
-Henry decided to force them to abandon the siege, but the rebels routed his army in the Battle of Pleichfeld on 11 August.
-Henry launched a military campaign against his enemies in Bavaria.
-In an attempt to restore peace, Bavarian and Swabian aristocrats from both kings' camps held a joint conference in Oppenheim in February 1087.
-Henry did not attend.
-He went to Aachen where his son, Conrad, was crowned his co-ruler on 30 May.
-On this occasion Henry likely rewarded Godfrey of Bouillon with the Duchy of Lower Lorraine.

-A new joint conference of the German prelates and aristocrats assembled at Speyer in August 1087.
-Henry's opponents were willing to pay homage to him provided he had been absolved by the Pope.
-Henry refused them, maintaining he had been unlawfully excommunicated.
-Pope Gregory VII's successor, Pope Victor III, held a synod in Benevento around the same time.
-The synod passed no resolution about Henry, suggesting the new Pope had adopted a conciliatory policy.
+Henry's Bavarian, Swabian, and Saxon opponents laid siege to Würzburg in July 1086 to secure uninterrupted communication.
+Henry attempted to lift the siege, but his army was defeated at the Battle of Pleichfeld on 11 August.
+He then launched a campaign against his Bavarian enemies.
+In February 1087, Bavarian and Swabian aristocrats from both sides met at Oppenheim to restore peace, though Henry did not attend.
+Instead, he went to Aachen, where his son Conrad was crowned co-ruler on 30 May.
+Around this time, Henry likely rewarded Godfrey of Bouillon with the Duchy of Lower Lorraine.
+German prelates and aristocrats met again at Speyer in August 1087.
+Henry's opponents offered homage if he were absolved by the Pope, but Henry refused, insisting his excommunication was unlawful.
+Meanwhile, the new pope Victor III held a synod at Benevento, which passed no judgement on Henry, indicating a conciliatory approach.

-A sudden illness prevented Henry from invading Saxony in October.
-After his recovery he launched a military expedition against the Saxon rebels.
-One of the rebel leaders, Egbert II of Brunswick, began to negotiate his surrender.
-Henry offered him the Margravate of Meissen, but Egbert decided to continue the fight against Henry after two Saxon prelates, Hartwig of Magdeburg and Burchard of Halberstadt, promised to achieve his election as king of Germany.
-The two prelates could not keep their promise, and Egbert swore fealty to Henry in early 1088.
-Egbert's about-face and Burchard's unexpected death on 7 April 1088 accelerated the disintegration of the Saxon rebels' camp.
-Hartwig of Magdeburg and his suffragans hurried to pay homage to Henry, and were followed to Henry's court by prominent Saxon aristocrats.
-Henry appointed Hartwig to be his lieutenant in Saxony.

-Abandoned by his principal allies, the ailing Hermann of Salm sought Henry's permission to leave Saxony for his native Lorraine.
-His request was granted and he died in his homeland on 28 September 1088.
-Egbert of Brunswick rose up in a new rebellion and defeated Henry's army near Gleichen on 25 December.
-Egbert's estates were confiscated in February 1089.
-Henry, who had been widowed, went to Cologne to celebrate a new marriage with Eupraxia of Kiev in the summer of 1089.
-In the autumn, Henry returned to Saxony to prevent Egbert from attacking Hildesheim, but he continued to resist.
+Illness prevented Henry from invading Saxony in October, but after recovering, he campaigned against the rebels.
+Egbert II of Brunswick began negotiating surrender, and Henry offered him the Margravate of Meissen.
+Encouraged by promises from Saxon prelates to secure his election as king, Egbert resumed resistance, but when these promises failed, he swore fealty to Henry in early 1088.
+Egbert's reversal and the death of Bishop Burchard hastened the collapse of the Saxon rebels.
+Archbishop Hartwig and other Saxon leaders soon paid homage, and Henry appointed Hartwig as his lieutenant in Saxony.
+Isolated and ill, Hermann of Salm received Henry's permission to leave Saxony and died in Lorraine in September 1088.
+Egbert rebelled again, defeating Henry's forces near Gleichen in December, but his estates were confiscated in early 1089.
+Henry, who had been widowed, went to Cologne to marry Eupraxia of Kiev in the summer of 1089, then returned to Saxony in autumn to counter Egbert, who continued his resistance.